Hamlet (2000 film): Reception

-Reviews of this film have been mixed.
 Metacritic assigned the film a weighted average score of 70/100, based on 32 reviews from mainstream critics.

 Film critic Elvis Mitchell of The New York Times lauded it as a "vital and sharply intelligent film," while The Washington Post reviewer deemed it as a "darkly interesting distraction but not much more."
 The reaction to Hawke's performance as the title role is also mixed.
 The Los Angeles Times described him as a "superb Prince of Denmark - youthful, sensitive, passionate but with a mature grasp of the workings of human nature."
 New York magazine, however, thought Hawke's performance was only "middling."